Hero Nero

 Hero Nero (හීරෝ නීරෝ) is a 2016 Sri Lankan Sinhala children's adventure film directed by Pradeep Mahesh Liyanage and produced by Nishantha Pradeep Mohottige for Screen Works Films.
 It stars Mahinda Pathirage, Duleeka Marapana, and Nilmini Tennakoon in lead roles along with Sangeetha Weeraratne and Niroshan Wijesinghe.
 Music composed by Shameel J. It is the 1263rd Sri Lankan film in the Sinhalese cinema.
-The film has influenced by 2011 Bollywood film Chillar Party, which is about saving pets.
+The film was influenced by the 2011 Bollywood film Chillar Party, which is about saving pets.